 When Dr. Gary Chapman published his flagship book, The 5 Love Languages: The Secret to Love that Lasts in 2014, he was addressing a leading cause of divorce worldwide.

 Too many of us make the mistake of assuming that if something feels like love to us, it must be as meaningful and powerful a communication of love to our significant other.
 But rare is the marriage where both partners speak the same love language.

-The solution?
 Identify your own love language and that of your spouse or partner, and learn to speak the other’s language as fluently (or at least with as much attention) as you do your own.

 But how do you do this?

 Relationship quizzes like the one in this article can help.
 It only takes a few minutes, and it will likely reveal something that will help you make the first step toward improving your love relationship.